REY — DARK SIDE VISION

-STAR WARS: GALAXY OF ADVENTURES (HASBRO)
+STAR WARS: THE BLACK SERIES (HASBRO)

 THE ME HALF OF THE EQUATION

 Rise has been the red-headed stepchild of the franchise when it comes to toys, so I’m always happy to see at least something more coming out of the movie, but I’d be lying a bit if I said I wasn’t disappointed with this being the first thing from the movie to be included in the Phase IV line-up.
 It’s made even worse by the total lack of follow-up to her at this point.
 Whatever the case, I guess it’s not really this figure’s fault that it’s not a different character, so it’s a little unfair to judge it by those standards.
 On it’s own merits, it’s alright.
 Not amazing or anything, but it could be worse.
 Hopefully, she’ll be joined by some more figures from the movie, so that Rey and Rey aren’t the center piece of the display.

 Thanks to my sponsors at All Time Toys for setting me up with this figure for review.
 If you’re looking for Black Series, or other toys both old and new, please check out their website and their eBay storefront.